KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-TPLink by slametps](https://github.com/slametps/MMM-TPLink)

 1. Please use 'smart home' instead of 'smarthome' as a keyword in your package.json.
-2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Warning: No LICENSE file.
+4. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-TracCar by asimhsidd](https://github.com/asimhsidd/MMM-TracCar)